 MARKETING AND SPECIAL EVENTS FELLOW

-This fellow will assist in the development of marketing materials and support promotion for the Museum’s summer events and programs.
-The candidate will participate in the planning, execution, and follow up of the various events held throughout the summer including fundraising galas, donor events, musical performances, exhibit openings, lectures, author talks, etc. Organization and the ability to juggle multiple projects at once is a must.
+This fellow will assist in the development of marketing materials and support promotion for the Museum’s summer events, exhibits, and programs.
+The candidate will participate in the planning, execution, and follow up of the various events held throughout the summer including our summer gala, fundraising/donor events, musical performances, exhibit openings, lectures, author talks, etc. Organization and the ability to juggle multiple projects at once is a must.
 The candidate must possess excellent verbal communications skills and be comfortable in social situations.
 Good writing skills are also necessary and familiarity with Adobe Photoshop and InDesign a plus.
 Flexible hours with the ability to work evenings required.
 Sense of humor necessary.